Stocks are tentative ahead of bank earnings

 Investors are also looking ahead to the signing of an initial trade deal between Washington and Beijing

-U.S. equity futures are pointing to a small gain ahead of bank earnings and this week's signing of a trade deal.
+U.S. equity futures are pointing to a small decline ahead of bank earnings and this week's signing of a trade deal.

 Continue Reading Below

-The major futures indexes are indicating a gain of 0.1 percent.
+The major futures indexes are indicating a slide of 0.2 percent.

 Wall Street is gearing up for a busy opening week of corporate earnings being kicked off by major banks.
 JPMorgan Chase, Wells Fargo and Citigroup will report fourth-quarter earnings on Tuesday.